salesforce/lwc-rfcs/text/0000-focus-behavior.md

 programmatically focusable, and focus behavior for clicks and sequential navigation can depend on the user agent and system settings.
-For example, Safari will not apply focus on buttons when clicked, but it will apply focus on buttons when the focus method is invoked[1].
+For example, Safari will not apply focus on buttons when clicked, but it will apply focus on buttons when the focus method is invoked [1].

 As such, the set of click focusable and sequentially focusable elements is not something that we can know a priori.
 What we do know when observing our supported user agent matrix is that, the set of _potentially_ focusable elements is the same.
-This proposal makes the assumption that it is acceptable for the framework to introduce shadow semantics via various focus management polyfills as long as the set of all potentially focusable elements are considered while managing focus.
+This proposal makes the assumption that it is acceptable for the framework to introduce shadow semantics via various focus management polyfills as long as we don't prevent the user from reaching a focusable element.

 ## Motivation